 Did you know?

-Transport has become the largest emitting sector of the UK economy, accounting for 28% of UK greenhouse gas emissions in 2017.
+Transport is the largest emitting sector of the UK economy, accounting for around 26% of UK greenhouse gas emissions in 2021.

 4. Leave the car at home

-Not only do cars contribute to greenhouse gas emissions, but air pollution caused by exhaust fumes from traffic poses a serious threat to public health.
+Not only do cars contribute to greenhouse gas emissions, but air pollution caused by exhaust fumes and tyre wear poses a serious threat to public health.
 It has been shown to affect the health of unborn babies and increase the risk of dementia.

 Furthermore, Imperial research shows that poor air quality in the capital leads to around 1,000 London hospital admissions for asthma and serious lung conditions every year, and that air pollution in the United States is associated with 30,000 deaths and reduced life expectancy.